Open Neural Network Exchange

-The Open Neural Network Exchange (ONNX) [/ˈɒnɪks/] is an open-source artificial intelligence ecosystem of technology companies and research organizations that establish open standards for representing machine learning algorithms and software tools to promote innovation and collaboration in the AI sector.
+The Open Neural Network Exchange (ONNX) [/ˈɒnɪks/] is an open-source artificial intelligence ecosystem of technology companies and research organizations that establish open standards for representing machine learning algorithms and software tools to enable a standard format for representing machine learning models.
 ONNX is available on GitHub.

 History

 ONNX was originally named Toffee and was developed by the PyTorch team at Facebook.
 In September 2017 it was renamed to ONNX and announced by Facebook and Microsoft.
 Later, IBM, Huawei, Intel, AMD, Arm and Qualcomm announced support for the initiative.

 In October 2017, Microsoft announced that it would add its Cognitive Toolkit and Project Brainwave platform to the initiative.

 In November 2019 ONNX was accepted as graduate project in Linux Foundation AI.

 In October 2020 Zetane Systems became a member of the ONNX ecosystem.